Skin Cancer Overview (cont.)

 Since most skin cancers are caused by ultraviolet light exposure, skin cancers are generally not considered to be inherited.
 But the fact that skin cancer is much more common among poorly pigmented individuals and that skin color is inherited does support the proposition that genetics are very important.
 There are some very rare genetic syndromes that result in an increased number of skin cancers in those affected.

 What causes skin cancer?

-In squamous cell cancers, the tumors arise from a normal cell in the top layer of the skin, the epidermis.
-As with basal cell cancers, these cells are prevented from growing wildly by genetically controlled factors.
-When there is an alteration in the genes that regulate these cells, the control is lost and skin cancers start to grow.
-In many instances the genes are altered from sunlight exposure.
+In squamous cell cancers, the tumors arise from normal squamous cells in the higher layers of the skin of the epidermis.
+As with basal cell cancers, these cells are prevented from growing wildly by natural mutational repair mechanisms.
+When there is an alteration in these genes or the immune surveillance system that controls it, these skin cancers start to grow.
+In most instances, the genes are altered by ultraviolet exposure.

 What are the different types of skin cancer?

 There are several different types of skin cancers:

 - Basal cell carcinoma is the most common cancer in humans.
 Over 1 million new cases of basal cell carcinoma are diagnosed in the U.S. each year.
 There are several different types of basal cell carcinoma, including the superficial type, the least worrisome variety; the nodular type, the most common; and the morpheaform, the most challenging to treat because the tumors often grow into the surrounding tissue (infiltrate) without a well-defined border.

 - Squamous cell carcinoma accounts for about 20% of all skin cancers but is more common in immunosuppressed people.
 In most instances, its biologic behavior is much like basal cell carcinoma with a small but significant chance of distant spread.

 - Less common skin cancers include melanoma, Merkel cell carcinoma, atypical fibroxanthoma, cutaneous lymphoma, and dermatofibrosarcoma.